asap-benchmark/asap-pipeline/README.md

 ![ASAP Pipeline](./resources/asap.gif)

 ## Usage

+The pipeline is run on Python 3.8.
 For usage of this pipeline, first please install the [Google Vision API](https://cloud.google.com/vision) in your local env.

 Please also install selenium and chromedriver in your system for scraping the web commentary.
 You can use the tutorial for this from [here](https://www.geeksforgeeks.org/how-to-install-selenium-tools-on-linux/)